Everything we know about Kanye West's DONDA

 A year after it was set to drop, Yeezy’s 10th record is finally coming.
 From release date to confirmed features, here’s everything we know about it.

 Def Jam Records/YouTube

 Kanye West is rap’s most unreliable figure when it comes to release dates, but he always delivers when the time comes.
-Fans are now gearing up to hear his 10th studio record, DONDA, supposedly dropping later this week, over a year after he said it would originally drop.
+Fans are now gearing up to hear his 10th studio record, DONDA, supposedly dropping on 6 August, over a year after he said it would originally drop.
 Named after his late mother, it’s bound to be one of the most talked-about records of 2021.